 How do you know you’ve found the best-fitting candidates?
 By comparing their skills, experience, and personality to that of your ideal candidate, of course!

 While you may never find an actual human who meets all the features listed on your ideal candidate profile, it’s still important to have them listed.
-Your hiring managers can use this profile as a guide to filter out those too far from it.
+Your hiring managers can use this profile to filter out candidates who are too far from it.

 Caveat: While creating an ideal candidate profile is crucial, recognize that this profile should be flexible and adaptable.
 As industries evolve and company needs change, the ideal candidate profile should be regularly reviewed and updated.